tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: wal.cleanup_delay

-    The delay in seconds used to prevent the :ref:`checkpoint daemon <configuration_persistence_checkpoint_daemon>` from immediately removing :ref:`write-ahead log <internals-wal>` files after a node restart.
+    The delay in seconds used to prevent the :ref:`Tarantool garbage collector <configuration_persistence_checkpoint_daemon>` from immediately removing :ref:`write-ahead log <internals-wal>` files after a node restart.
     This delay eliminates possible erroneous situations when the master deletes WALs needed by :ref:`replicas <replication-roles>` after restart.
     As a consequence, replicas sync with the master faster after its restart and don't need to download all the data again.

-    Once all the nodes in the replica set are up and running, automatic cleanup is started again even if ``wal.cleanup_delay`` has not expired.
+    Once all the nodes in the replica set are up and running, a scheduled garbage collection is started again even if ``wal_cleanup_delay`` has not expired.

     ..
 NOTE::